ckh9723/Decision-Tree-and-Random-Forest/README.md

 # Decision-Tree-and-Random-Forest
-A personal side project for self-coding decision tree and random forest algorithm using Python.
+A personal side project for coding decision tree and random forest algorithm from scratch using Python.

 ## **Python Files:**